MegaMaks/testcicd/readme.md

 Testing for jenkins
 Add new string to readme file
-Generate new certificate fo ssh
+Generate new certificate fo shh for webhook notification